mahmoud-solutions/ARCH-flutter-Production-app/README.md

 StoryHub is a mobile application that offers a unique experience to explore the most famous historical landmarks in an easy and modern way.
 The app provides historical information, favorite places management, search, maps, notifications, and more.
 This is a production-ready project, coming soon.
 Features
+Authentication
-Authentication: Sign up, login, and user session management Most Famous Places: Display top historical landmarks Historical Information: Detailed information about each place
+Sign up, login, and user session management
+Most Famous Places
+Display top historical landmarks
+Historical Information
+Detailed information about each place
+Favorites
-Favorites: Save your favorite places
+Save your favorite places
+Search
-Search: Fast and effective search feature
+Fast and effective search feature
+Notifications
-Notifications: Custom notifications for updates
+Custom notifications for updates
+Notes
-Notes: Add personal notes for places
+Add personal notes for places
+Map
-Map: Display locations on a map
+Display locations on a map
+Subscriptions
-Subscriptions: Subscription system for premium content
+Subscription system for premium content
+Profile
-Profile: User profile management
+User profile management
+Reviews & Ratings
-Reviews & Ratings: Rate and review places
+Rate and review places
+Comments
-Comments: Comment on places
+Comment on places
 Tech Stack & Architecture
 Flutter & Dart
 Clean Architecture